Yuksom

 Price: Approx. INR 500-2000 for accommodation

-If you are planning a visit to Sikkim, you cannot miss out on Gangtok, There are many wonderful places to visit in Gangtok which make it one of the best tourist destinations in India.
+If you are planning a visit to Sikkim, you cannot miss Gangtok.
+There are many wonderful places to visit in Gangtok, which makes it one of the best tourist destinations in India.

 Pemayangtse Monastery